llkadenll/Todo-List/README.md

 # React-todo-list

 A To-Do list made using ReactJS and CSS.
-A user can add tasks, mark them as completed and delete them.<br>
+A user can add tasks, mark them as completed and delete them.
+After leaving the application the state of the list is saved in local storage and restored once it's launched again.<br><br>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Launching